The k-aggregation Closure for Covering Sets: -aggregation Closure of Covering Sets

 \subsection{Proof of Proposition~\ref{prop: second_step}}

-In this section, we will need the following lemma which can be seen as a obvious consequence from Theorem~1 in \cite{MR4207341}, and as a generalization of Dickson's lemma~\ref{lem: Dickson_lemma}.
+To prove Proposition~\ref{prop: second_step}, we will need the following lemma which can be seen as a obvious consequence from Theorem~1 in \cite{MR4207341}, and as a generalization of Dickson's Lemma~\ref{lem: Dickson_lemma}.
 For the completeness of this paper, we also include its proof here. \begin{lemma} Given an infinite set $\mathcal{S}$ whose elements are subsets in $\N^n$.
 Then there must exist $S_1, S_2 \in \mathcal S,$ such that

 \end{lemma}